 Plus, IT systems need regular monitoring and maintenance to protect against the 80,000+ brand-new malware attacks that are released every day – not to mention accidental hiccups in data backup, employee error, hardware failure, sabotage from disgruntled employees, etc. The list goes on.

 So, if keeping your IT systems up and running is important to you – as is keeping your network secure from data loss and cybercriminals – then the only option you should choose is a managed services plan from a competent, trustworthy, and reliable IT services firm.

 It just so happens that we are very familiar with such a firm!

 If your business is overburdened with service interruptions, inconsistent system performance, slow responses to crucial issues, or an unproductive tech staff, managed IT services could be the answer.
 Outsourcing your IT needs to DataGroup Technologies can relieve the day-to-day stress of trying to do it all.

 Managed IT services allows businesses like yours to entrust their IT operations to third-party experts, known as managed service providers (MSPs).
-The level of service is agreed up in a Service Level Agreement.
+The level of service is agreed upon in a Service Level Agreement.
 A reputable MSP like DataGroup Technologies is capable of handling your entire IT infrastructure or portions of it, depending on your business needs.

 Give us a call today at 252.329.1382 to find out how we can help keep your business up and running!